AWS Associate Certifications (13 Part Series)

 - Documents that need to be kept for compliance reasons for 7+ years.

 S3 is secure by default.
 Each new bucket and the objects in it are private.
-To keep objects even more secure use bucket policies, similar to IAM policies.
+To keep objects even more secure use bucket policies, similar to IAM policies and Access Control Lists (ACL).

-- Encrypts as the data is written and decrypts when it is being used.
+The data is encrypted when written and decrypts when it is being used.

 Deleted files have a delete tag added which hides the file.
 To restore the file, delete the tag.